Extensions of the universal theta divisor: Stability conditions

+Note that the rigidification is defined in \cite[Section~5.1.4]{abramovich} for an algebraic stack, but their construction is more generally valid for stacks.

-Lemma~\ref{Lemma: PhiContainsSimpson} identifies $\phi_0$-stability with slope stability, so the representability result \cite[Theorem~1.21]{simpson94} implies that $\Jb_{g,n}(\phi_{0}) \to \Mm{g}{n}^{(0)}$ is representable and proper (the conclusion in loc.~cit.~that \'{e}tale locally a universal family of sheaves exists is equivalent to the representability of $\Jb_{g,n}(\phi_0)$).
-The flatness of $\Jb_{g,n}(\phi_0) \to \Mm{g}{n}^{(0)}$ and the $k$-smoothness of $\Jb_{g,n}(\phi_0)$ follow from a modification of the deformation theory argument in \cite{kass12b}.
+\begin{proposition} Given line bundles $A$ and $M$ as in Definition~\ref{Def: moduliStacks} with the property that, for degree $d$ sheaves, twisted slope semistability coincides with twisted slope stability, then $\Jb^{d}_{g,n}(A, M)$ is a proper Deligne--Mumford stack, and the forgetful map $\Jb^{d}_{g,n}(A,M) \to \Mb_{g,n}$ is representable. \end{proposition} \begin{proof} When $M$ is the trivial line bundle $\mathcal{O}$ (so twisted slope semistability coincides with slope semistability), this is \cite[Theorem~1.21]{simpson94}.
+The conclusion in loc.~cit.~that \'{e}tale locally a universal family of sheaves exists is equivalent to the representability of the forgetful morphism.
+Tensoring with $M$ defines an isomorphism $\Jb_{g, n}^{d}(A, M) \cong \Jb^{d+e}(A, \mathcal{O})$ (for $e$ the degree of $M$ on a fiber), so we deduce the general case from the case $M=\mathcal{O}$. \end{proof}